robertvargas-irq/acl_bot_ii/README.md

   > Both types of data streamline the process of adding new features as each user and team gets their own data stored, which leaves the door open to new features down the line.
 - Chat filter.
   > Keep the feed clean with a simple, yet intuitive chat filter!
+- Administrative commands to moderate chat and behavior.
+  > Mute, unmute, or enable slowmode on the fly!

 ---